Shashwat-Ghimire/Football-Statistics/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    This command tells `pip` to read the `requirements.txt` file and install all the listed packages.
+    This command tells `pip` to read the `requirements.txt` file and install all the listed packages. `pip install -r requirements.txt`
     This process might take a few minutes, and you will see a lot of text scrolling by as packages are downloaded and installed.
 Once it's done, you should see a message indicating successful installation.
+    If an error occures you can manually install these packages via `pip install *package_name*`

 Congratulations!
 You have successfully set up the Football App's code and its environment.
 The next step is to run the application and see it in action.